 Jacinda is the founding President of Gamma Rho Lambda Beta chapter at San Diego State where she received her Bachelors of Science degree in Kinesiology, fitness, nutrition, and health emphasis and minor in Africana Studies.
 As an undergraduate she also served on the Cross Cultural Center board, LGBTSU board, and Pride Action Committee.
 She currently runs her massage and movement therapy business and recently received her personal training certification through American Council on Exercise.

-D. Andrew Porter is a soon-to-be graduate of Murray State University studying Nonprofit Leadership and Human Service.
+D. Andrew Porter is a graduate of Murray State University studying Nonprofit Leadership and Human Service.
 In their academic career D. Andrew has held many leadership roles within the Murray State Alliance, his fraternity Phi Kappa Tau, university housing, student government, campus activities, and freshmen orientation.
 He has actively work multiple university offices to improve his campus’ climate, most notably as an student coordinator for the Office of LGBT Programming and member of the LGBT Advisory Committee.

 D. Andrew attended Camp Pride in 2013 as camper, served as a planning team member for the 2014 Out & Greek conference, was a 2014 Summer Fellow for Campus Pride, and also returned to camp in 2014 as Pride Leader.
 Outside of currently serving as the Development Chair for the Advisory Board, they are also the current Lambda 10/ Out & Greek intern for Campus Pride and serves on the Lambda 10 Steering Committee.
 D. Andrew is passionate about organizational sustainability, grassroot social movements, southern queer organizing, and youth mentorship within the queer community.